jbcodeforce/aws-studies/docs/index.md

 }
 ```

+* Policy applies to Principal: account/user/role, list the actions (what is allowed or denied) on the given resources
+* Least privilege permission: Give users the minimal amount of permissions they need to do their job
 * Policy can define the password type `> Account settings > Password policy`, and when users are allowed to change the password.

 * Multi Factor Authentication -  always protect root account.
 MFA = password + device we own.
 The device could be a universal 2nd factor security key. (ubikey)
 * Authy is a multi-device service.
 We can have multiple users on the same device
 * IAM is not used for website authentication and authorization
 * For identity federation, SAML standard is used

 ### IAM Roles

 * To get AWS services doing work on other service, we use IAM Role.
 Roles are assigned per application, or EC2 or lambda function...